Alexandra Stréliski: Career

-Her sophomore album, Inscape, was released in 2018; it was long-listed for the 2019 Polaris Music Prize.
+Her second album, Inscape, was released in 2018; it was long-listed for the 2019 Polaris Music Prize.
 Inscape was the number one classical album on Apple Music at the end of 2018 in the United States and two of the tracks have reached over 20 million streams on Spotify.
 It was named number 9 on Exclaim's Top 10 Experimental & Modern Composition Albums released in 2018.
 In December 2019, she received two Felix Awards for "Author or Composer of the Year" and "Revelation of the Year".
 She was nominated for three awards at the 2020 Juno Awards, for Album of the Year, Breakthrough Artist of the Year, and Instrumental Album of the Year.

+Her album Néo-Romance was longlisted for the 2023 Polaris Music Prize.